jacopofar/markov-avro-tools/README.md

-This is a collection of Python 3 tools to ingest text from various sources (RSS feeds, text files, etc.), build Markov chains, and generate text.
+This is a collection of Python 3 tools to ingest text from various sources (RSS feeds, text files, etc.), build frequency counts and build Markov chains to generate text.

+Why?
+====
+Because Markov chains and frequency tables are interesting, but in spite of being fairly simple it's hard to find a flexible tool to build them.

+Moreover, the intermediate tagged avro files are suitable for other NPL tasks.

 Usage
 =====